Gaza war protests at universities

 Hundreds of groups expressed support for the protests, and the police response in the U.S. was criticised.
 Supporters of Israel and some Jewish students raised concerns about antisemitic incidents at or around the protests, prompting condemnations of the protests by international leaders.
 Students and faculty members who participated in the protests, many of whom are Jewish, said the protests were not antisemitic.
-In May 2024, it was estimated that 8% of U.S. college students had participated in the protests, with 45% supporting them and 24% opposed.
+A May 2024 poll estimated that 8% of U.S. college students had participated in the protests, with 45% supporting them and 24% opposed.
 97% of the protests remained nonviolent and 28–40% of Americans supported the protests with 42–47% opposed.
 (Note: Range is based on the following two polls: YouGov, 47% of Americans opposed the campus protests and 28% supported them; Data for Progress poll in collaboration with Zeteo, 40% approved, while 42% disapproved of the protests.)
 The protests were compared to the anti-Vietnam and 1968 protests, politically criticized by a wide range of mainstream U.S. Republican and Democratic politicians, and frequently counter-protested by Zionist and right-wing organizations.

 Background

 Protests, including rallies, demonstrations, campaigns, and vigils related to the Gaza war occurred across the U.S. since the conflict's start on October 7, 2023, alongside other Gaza war protests around the world.
-Pro-Palestinian protesters criticized Israel's invasion, war conduct, and genocide in Gaza Strip, as well as U.S. military and diplomatic support for Israel.
+Pro-Palestinian protesters criticized Israel's invasion, war conduct in the Gaza Strip, and U.S. military and diplomatic support for Israel.

 Students occupying administrative buildings were arrested at the request of college administrators at Brown University in November and December 2023, and at Pomona College on April 5, 2024.
 In March 2024, after protesters occupied the president's office at Vanderbilt University, the university suspended students and expelled three.
 These were "believed to be the first student expulsions over protests related to the Israel-Hamas conflict", according to The New York Times.

+Characterizations of solidarity with Palestine or criticism of Israel as antisemitism

+Expansion of Title VI

+Title VI of the Civil Rights Act of 1964, which was established to protect against racial discrimination in Jim Crow laws affecting education, was reinterpreted by Attorney Kenneth L. Marcus while he was working at the Office for Civil Rights of the United States Department of Education to include protections against discrimination on the basis of religion, particularly "when an affected student's 'shared ancestry' would have been treated as a 'race' in earlier jurisprudence".
+Jason Brownlee writes that Marcus "subsequently became one of the preeminent advocates for applying Title VI against speech and events criticizing Israeli repression of Palestinians, deeds Marcus considered antisemitic", and advocated adopting the IHRA definition of antisemitism.

+A May 2024 "Dear Colleague" letter formalized a broadened interpretation of Title VI that created a "hostile environment" for groups protected by Title VI, thereby challenging free speech rights protected by the First Amendment with regard to phrases such as "from the river to the sea", speech that describes Zionism as settler colonialism, or mentioning the Gaza genocide.